bigsnarfdude/SELU_Keras_Tutorial/README.md

 1. By using a new activation function called SELU.
 2. By using weight initialization technique (lecun_normal).
-3. By using a new Dropout function called AlphaDropout (set to a default value around 0.1).
+3. By using a new Dropout function called AlphaDropout (set to a default value around 0.1 for lecun_normal).

 NOTE: In the few experiments I have conducted, I have also observed a small bump in scores just changing the Dense Fully Connected layers using SELU/SSN.